wbennett39/moving_mesh_radiative_transfer/README.md

 ``

 To plot the results from running ``solver.run_all()`` where ``tfinal`` is the evaluation time and ``M`` is the number of basis functions.
 For the example case, choose ``tfinal = 1`` and `` M = 6``.

+### Benchmark maker

+If you are interested in re-running the benchmark module (which takes quite a while)

+``
+from moving_mesh_transport.benchmarks import make_benchmarks
+``

+``
+make_benchmarks.make_all()
+``

+will integrate the Greens function solution for the plane pulse and produce benchmark results for all of the sources run by the ``solver`` except for the MMS source at times 1, 5, and 10.
+For this reason, running the ``solver`` at other final times will return results but the benchmark solution will be 0 for all x.